4 Part I: Moose Populations in Newfoundland

 Next, let’s simplify the dataset to only include the columns of interest.
 Add a line of code where you use the select() function to select the following columns: Ecoregion, Year, Area, Estimated_Moose_Pop.

-Remember to save your dataset with the only the above data with a new name (or you can overwrite the old one, as in the example code below).
+Remember to save your dataset with the above data as moose_sel.

 Question 5

 a.
 What is the oldest observation in the dataset?
-Add a line where you use the min() function to find the oldest Year.
-Then write your answer as a comment #.
+Add a line where you use the min() function to find the oldest Year and save the result as year_min.

 - Use the